ton-org/create-ton/template/README.md

 -   `tests` - tests for the contracts.
 Would typically use the wrappers.
 -   `scripts` - contains scripts used by the project, mainly the deployment scripts.

-We ask the community to provide any comments on this layout, the wanted/required changes, or even suggestions for entirely different project structures and/or tool concepts.

-PRs are welcome!

 ## Repo contents / tech stack
 1. Compiling FunC - [https://github.com/ton-community/func-js](https://github.com/ton-community/func-js)
-2. Testing TON smart contracts - [https://github.com/ton-community/sandbox/](https://github.com/ton-community/sandbox/)
+2. Testing TON smart contracts - [https://github.com/ton-community/sandbox](https://github.com/ton-community/sandbox)
-3. Deployment of contracts is supported with [TON Connect 2](https://github.com/ton-connect/), [Tonhub wallet](https://tonhub.com/) or via a direct `ton://` deeplink
+3. Deployment of contracts is supported with [TON Connect 2](https://github.com/ton-connect/), [Tonhub wallet](https://tonhub.com/), using mnemonics, or via a direct `ton://` deeplink

 ## How to use
-* Clone this repo
-* Run `yarn install`
+* Run `npm create ton@latest`

 ### Building a contract
 1. Interactively